espruino/EspruinoDocs/boards/ESP32.md

 ### Analog Read / Write Example

 There are two ADC channels but only ADC-1 is support at the moment.
 The ADC-1 channel is accessible through `IO35` and `IO36`(`VP_SENSOR`).
+ADC PINs shouldn't not be connected to a voltage higher than VCC - if a higher input voltage is needed, a resistor should be added between the input and the ADC and then the real voltage could be calculated by including the resistor's voltage drop in the equation.

 usage example: reading analog voltage from IO35